 Displaying AF Points

+Contents

-- Click the [] button beside the [] button, and select the item to display on the image on the menu that appears. - Select [Show only AF points in focus] or [Show all AF points]. - > Select an image and click the [##] button. - → An image with the AF points selected in step 1 is displayed.
+Click the [] button beside the []] button, and select the item to display on the image on the menu Downloading Images

+that appears.
+Select [Show only AF points in focus] or [Show all AF points].
+Viewing Images

+Select an image and click the [ ] button.
+An image with the AF points selected in step 1 is displayed.
+Sorting Images

+Editing Images

+Printing Images

+Processing Large Numbers of RAW Images

+Remote Shooting

+Specifying Preferences

+Reference/ Index

-AF points are not displayed for images whose image size has been changed and then been converted and saved (p.91), images for which you selected an effect other than [Shot settings] as correction of fisheye lens distortion aberration, or images which have had settings specified during RAW processing on the camera for distortion correction or chromatic aberration correction.
+AF points are not displayed for images whose image size has been changed and then been converted and saved (p.85), images for which you selected an effect other than [Shot settings] as correction of fisheye lens distortion aberration, or images which have had